Television content rating system: Philippines

 The new ratings system is similar to the old one, but the look and the ratings themselves were completely revamped.
 All of these were only implemented on Free to-Air Television stations.
 The new system consists of a new full-screen advisory of the programme's rating which is played before each programme, whatever the rating of such programme is, except in the case of programmes with SPG rating, wherein the rating must be aired twice (before the start of the programme and after each commercial break. e.g. in the middle part of the programme).
 A rating logo then appears at the bottom right of the screen during a programme if it was rated as such.
 Sometimes, when annotations are to be put and it takes the place of the logo, then it has to be put on the upper left side of the screen, opposite the logo of the TV station.

-On 9 February 2012, the SPG rating was implemented, which utilizes at least one of the following content descriptors:
+On 9 February 2012, the SPG rating was implemented, which utilises at least one of the following content descriptors: